-If you have any questions or comments, you can send email to NYSAMPO Staff
+If you have any questions or comments, please direct emails to: NYSAMPO Staff.

 NYSAMPO Submits Comments on FTA Section 5310 Draft Circular.
 The Federal Transit Administration released a Draft Circular addressing its Sec 5310 program “Enhanced Mobility of Seniors and Individuals with Disabilities Program Guidance” and requested comments.
 MAP-21 changed the Sec 5310 program by incorporating the former New Freedom program into it, necessitating new guidance.
 The Association submitted comments to the docket.